stuntrocket/bookmark-converter/README.md

-# Bookmarker Helper - Laravel
+# AnyBox to Static Marks Bookmarker Helper - Laravel

-Bookmarker Helper is a Laravel application that converts bookmarks exported in AnyBox JSON format to Static Marks YAML format.
+AnyBox to Static Marks Bookmarker Helper is a Laravel application that converts bookmarks exported in AnyBox JSON format to Static Marks YAML format.
 This allows you to import your bookmarks into the Static Marks bookmark manager.

 ## Prerequisites
 To use Bookmarker Helper, you will need the following: